zuriscript/signalstory/docs/docs/building-blocks/command.md

 # Command

-Commands are the only actions that may modify the state of a store.
-They are exposed via functions `set`, `update`, and `mutate` to perform state modifications.
-All of those are based on the [native signal modification functions](https://angular.io/guide/signals#writable-signals).
+Commands are the only actions that should modify the state of a store.
+The store base class offers the functions `set`, `update`, and `mutate` to perform state modifications.
+They are based on the [native signal modification functions](https://angular.io/guide/signals#writable-signals).

-All modification methods take an optional `commandName` parameter, which is used for logging and history utilities.
+All modification functions take an optional `commandName` parameter, which is used for logging, historization and other plugins.

 :::tip